 With the software connected, the next step is to run the Phaserunner "Autotune" routine.
-This will cause the motor to spin, and it is essential that your bike is propped up so that the motor can freely rotate both forwards and reverse.
-With a a rear hub motor be sure that the cranks can turn completely and won't collide with a kickstand for example, in case the initial testing spins the motor backwards.
+This will cause the motor to spin, and it is essential that your bike is propped up so that the motor can freely rotate both forwards and backwards.
+With a rear hub motor be sure that the cranks can turn completely and won't collide with a kickstand, for example, in case the initial testing spins the motor in reverse.